 Eliminate The Blank Page

 Even if you don’t want to go full mad-libs style, there are still ways to avoid the blank page syndrome.
-Prime users with multiple choice questions, then use placeholder text to further guide their answers.
+Prime users with multiple choice questions and quizzes, then use placeholder text to further guide their answers.

 Break It Up